veknart/fairseq/examples/speech_to_text/docs/iwslt_2023_simulst_mustc_v2_example.md

 # IWSLT 2023 Simultaneous Speech Translation on MuST-C 2.0

-This is a short tutorial on training an ST model and evaluating it using the wait-k policy
+This is a short tutorial on training an ST model and evaluating it using the wait-k policy.

 ## Data Preparation
 This section covers the data preparation required for training and evaluation.